Applying NLP in the bedroom – Who is the boss in bed?

 Setting The Ground Rules

 The first thing you have to establish is who is the boss in bed, you or your pet?
-Many people think you cannot train a cat, but I’ve trained my old cat after she was 4 years old not to go into the kitchen.
+Many people think you cannot train a cat, but I’ve trained my old cat after she was four years old not to go into the kitchen.
 You may be wondering why I didn’t train her sooner, but I was like most people and didn’t know I could until I had training in Neuro Linguistic Programming (NLP).
 After taking my first course to become a coach using the processes in NLP, I started to realize how I could apply what I learned to train my pet not to get up on my kitchen counter.
-People were always amazed how she would only come to the end of the kitchen’s hardwood floor and not cross over onto the tile.
+People were always amazed at how she would only come to the end of the kitchen’s hardwood floor and not cross over onto the tile.

 When setting your ground rules, it is important to determine what is acceptable behavior and what is not.